Table of content

 - Use SEO-friendly URLs: TYPO3 allows you to customize the URLs for each page.
 Make sure they are short, clear and contain relevant keywords.

 - Add meta tags: These tags provide additional information about your pages.
-For example, the meta title and meta description will show up in search engine results, so make them engaging and keyword rich.
+The meta title and meta description appear in the search results.
+Make them appealing and include important keywords.

 - Optimized images: Large images can slow down your website.
-Use the Image Optimizer extension in TYPO3 to compress images and make your pages load faster.
+Use the Image Optimizer extension in TYPO3 to compress images.

 Speed up your TYPO3 backend

-- Regularly clear the cache: TYPO3 uses a caching system to speed up your website.
+- Clear Cache Regularly: TYPO3 uses a caching system to speed up your website.
 However, over time, caches can build up and slow everything down.
 Clearing your cache regularly will keep your backend fast.

 - Optimize the database: Your database can become bloated with unused data.
 Clean it up regularly to improve performance.

-- Use caching for static files: Enable static file caching to save frequently used files so they don't have to be reloaded every time.
+- Use caching for static files: Enable caching to save frequently used files.

 Set up maintenance tasks in TYPO3 to automatically clean up your database and clear the cache.